david-luna/chainable/README.md

 // ...
 ```

-THis new release also gives support to array types without the need to cast to `any` type so you
-will get the autocompletion in your IDE.
-Although some method may not have its params badly inferred
-as unknown (reduce calback param is one of them).
-You can set the type to avoid typing errors.
+This lib also supports the following primitive types: Map, WeakMap, Set and Array.
+It's possible you may not get the proper param types for some Array functions.
+If you find one please file a bug.

 ```javascript
 // Typescript